Digital display advertising: Programmatic, Real time bidding (RTB)

 Programmatic display advertising, or real time bidding (RTB), transformed the way digital display advertising is bought and managed in recent years.
 Rather than placing a booking for advertising directly with a website, advertisers will manage their activity through a (demand side platform), and bid to advertise to people in real time, across multiple websites, based on targeting criteria.
 This method of advertising quickly gained popularity, as it allows for more control for the advertiser (or agency), including of the individual target audience, rather than just the website.
 It has become a threat to website operators and generally the cost paid for advertising in this way is less than the old method and so the earning potential for them is reduced.

 Programmatic is not without its drawbacks, as without the appropriate management adverts can appear against unsavoury content or inappropriate news topics.
 This issue became front-page news in February 2017, when advertisers on YouTube were found displayed on terror group websites and fake news sites.
 As a result, a number of major advertisers paused all of their online advertising until they could put the appropriate measures in place to prevent this occurring again.

 Other issues can arise from this method of buying display ads, for example since DSPs mostly buy from inventory on the public ad exchanges, the quality of the impressions bought can often be questionable and low value. in response to this, in the past few years we have seen the proliferation and use of private deals through PMPs.

 First online advertisement

 The birthday of the first banner display on the World Wide Web was on 27 October 1994.
 It appeared on HotWired, the first commercial web magazine.

 The COCONET online service had graphical online banner ads starting in 1988 in San Diego, California.

-The PRODIGY service, launched also in 1988, had banner ads as well.
+The Prodigy service, launched also in 1988, also had banner ads.